 We also see new menu appear with the name Manage and Assign Roles.

-Here we'll add some roles with its own permission for each.
+Here we will add some roles with its own permission for each.
 You can customize based on what you want.

 It's a wrap!
 We already reached to the end of this series.
 But it's possible for me to add more parts to this series when I learn something new about Jenkins or maybe I'll create new series.
 So, stay tuned for more updates!